TritonDataCenter/rfd/rfd/0071/README.md

 Initially, there will be no support server-side for key management.
 All key management will need to be done by the implementer of the SDK.
 The default key format and location will be standardized across all implementations of Manta client-side encryption in their respective SDKs.

-S3 provides a Key Management Service (KMS) and the design of any equivalent service is beyond the scope of this RFD.
+S3 provides a Key Management Service (KMS), and the design of any similar service is beyond the scope of this RFD.

 ```
 TODO: Define the default location for encryption keys.